-Kaiser Aluminum & Chemical Corporation, et al v.
-RJR Nabisco, et al., Case No. 2000-615, Circuit Court of Mississippi, Jefferson County (case filed 12/15/00).
+KAISER ALUMINUM & CHEMICAL CORPORATION, ET AL V. RJR NABISCO, ET AL., Case No. 2000-615, Circuit Court of Mississippi, Jefferson County (case filed 12/15/00).
 Asbestos company seeks reimbursement for damages paid to asbestos victims for medical and other relief, which damages allegedly are attributable to the tobacco companies.

-Owens-Illinois, Inc. v.
-R.J.
-Reynolds Tobacco Company, et al., Case No. 00-0077, Circuit Court, Mississippi, Sharkey County (case filed 4/9/01).
+OWENS-ILLINOIS, INC. V. R.J.
+REYNOLDS TOBACCO COMPANY, ET AL., Case No. 00-0077, Circuit Court, Mississippi, Sharkey County (case filed 4/9/01).
 Asbestos manufacturer seeks reimbursement for damages paid to asbestos victims for medical and other relief, which damages allegedly are attributable to the tobacco companies.

-Blue Cross and Blue Shield of New Jersey, et al. v.
-Philip Morris Inc., et al., Case No. 98-3287, New York, Eastern District.
+BLUE CROSS AND BLUE SHIELD OF NEW JERSEY, ET AL. V. PHILIP MORRIS INC., ET AL., Case No. 98-3287, New York, Eastern District.
 Action brought on behalf of twenty-four Blue Cross/Blue Shield insurers seeking to recover health care costs attributable to smoking.
 Judgment has been entered on a jury verdict and award of attorneys fees in favor of one plan, Empire Blue Cross and Blue Shield.
-The case is on appeal to the United States Court of Appeals for the Second Circuit.
+The case has been appealed to the United States Court of Appeals for the Second Circuit.
+On September 16, 2003, the Second Circuit rendered a decision which, among other things, certified certain legal questions concerning that appeal to the Court of Appeals of the State of New York.
+Those issues have not yet been briefed or argued before the Court of Appeals of the State of New York.
 See Note 8, Contingencies, for a more detailed discussion of the case.